Truck racing: United States

-As a sanctioned sport it began as ATRA (American Truck Racing Association) in 1979 then was sold to N. Linn Henndershott in 1982 and it became the Great American Truck Racing circuit.
+As a sanctioned sport it began as ATRA (American Truck Racing Association), founded by Nashville promoter Jim Donoho.
+The inaugural race condemned by the National Highway Traffic Safety Administration (NHTSA), which had sent a telegram urging Donaho to call off the race, as well as by Goodyear Tire, General Motors, Cooper Tires, the American Trucking Association, the Motor Vehicle Manufacturers Association, and by Heavy Duty Trucking magazine, because none of the competitors had racing experience, the use of non-racing tires, and the size of the vehicles.
+Donaho elected to hold the race as scheduled, and was able to sell ATRA to N. Linn Henndershott in 1982 and it became the Great American Truck Racing circuit.
 The races were run on dirt and paved ovals mostly in the Eastern United States.
 The trucks used in the beginning were working trucks with tandem rear axles, using street tires, and yet speeds of 150 mph (241 km/h) were still attained on the front straight at Pocono Raceway, and the closed course record of 132 mph (212 km/h) was set in qualifying at Texas World Speedway by Charlie Baker on March 21, 1982.

 When the series was bought by Glenn Donnelly of DIRT (Drivers Independent Race Tracks) in 1986, the GATR trucks became highly modified with the bodies being cut and lowered, losing the tag axle and shedding more than 2,000 pounds in weight.
-The last sanctioned GATR race in the US was in July 1993 at Rolling Wheels NY.
+The last sanctioned GATR race in the U.S. was in July 1993 at Rolling Wheels Raceway in Elbridge, New York.

 The Bandit Big Rig Series debuted in the United States in 2017, giving America its first truck race series since GATR in 1993.
 The Minimizer Bandit Big Rig Series had 13 races in his first (2017) season, with historic tracks Hickory Motor Speedway and Greenville-Pickens Speedway included on the schedule.